 - Produce novel and collaborative models of learning with other health professionals

-- Lead in the development of a socially accountable education mandate in the DME region that could lead to improvements in our regional challenges in determinants of health
+- Lead in the development of a socially accountable education mandate in the DE region that could lead to improvements in our regional challenges in determinants of health

 - Optimize the use of available resources through efficient and

-- Develop a process with transparency to communicate funding allocation and results for DME
+- Develop a process with transparency to communicate funding allocation and results for DE

-- Create models of academic leadership and staff support to drive efficiency and eliminate duplication in DME
+- Create models of academic leadership and staff support to drive efficiency and eliminate duplication in DE

-- Ensure all DME initiatives undergo a cost impact analysis while being supported
+- Ensure all DE initiatives undergo a cost impact analysis while being supported

 withevidence, necessary human, financial resources and reported quality outcome measures